benjaminion/upgrading-ethereum-book/src/book.md

 <div class="image">

 ![A bar chart of the distribution of rewards for 300,000 validators with 32&nbsp;ETH staked](md/images/charts/reward_variance.svg)
-Distribution of rewards for 300,000 validators with 32&nbsp;ETH staked.
+Distribution of beacon chain rewards for 500,000 validators with 32&nbsp;ETH staked.

 </div>